-Since the International Women’s Media Foundation (USA) launched the “Courage Award” in 1990, fifty-six women journalists have joined the list of fearless laureates, working in the diverse media of television, radio, print, and film.
+Since the International Women’s Media Foundation (USA) launched the “Courage Award” in 1990 more than 100 journalists from 56 countries have joined the list of fearless laureates, working in the diverse media of television, radio, print, and film.

 I had the pleasure of meeting Algerian Horria Saihi, one of the 1995 "Courage Award" laureates, at the 1997 FESPACO (Panafrican Film Festival of Ouagadougou) during which she presented her film Algérie en femmes.
 In the interview, she recounted her daunting experiences in the contemporary crisis of the fundamentalist war on culture.
 She had this to say about winning the "Courage Award":